 CORE International works to help small groups of people in Nepal who are very poor and have not had other assistance.
 We work to build “bridges” between groups of people, organizations & individuals who are able to provide services and support.
 We see changes after we invest in education, literacy, saving-credit and skills, and health.

-CORE works with very disadvantaged people - they are often those who face discrimination, who live in areas with few opportunities, or the urban poor who migrated to urban areas for employment.
+CORE works with very disadvantaged people – they are often those who face discrimination and marginalization, who live in areas with few opportunities, or the urban poor who migrated to urban areas for employment.

 CORE promotes opportunities for learning skills and education and resources for saving and credit to start small enterprises from which people can improve their livelihoods.